yOyOeK1/oiyshTerminal/otdm-tools/DEBIAN/README.md

 # otdm-tools

 With grate power comes grate responsibility.
-It's a power user tool.
+It's a power-user tool.

 ---

-## Why I need it?
+## why I need it?

-It's for me all the time arround the similar subject.
+For me it's all the time around similar subjects.
 Reading files, getting data from http.
-O this data is json, that data is in mysql I need a driver to talk to mysql then make query then I will have a data.
+O this data is json, that data is in mysql I need a driver to talk to mysql then make query then I will have some data.
 New project similar story.

-otdm-tools is a My attempt to eliminate a idea of precise work type.
+otdm-tools is my attempt to eliminate the idea of precise work type.
 My understenging is.
-You wast to make "work / task".
-You know what is a medium providing / holding data.
+You want to do "work / task".
+You know what is the medium providing / holding data.

-It's becoming your universal worker, qualiffy for the exact work you have.
+It's becoming your universal worker, qualified for the exact work you have.

-**knowing what to do with:**
+## dependencies

+It will **expect from you:** python3, pip, jq, cowsays,
+Python: python3-apt|python-apt(optional), requests, paho-mqtt, uploadserver

+## using it

 - [ ] (**-ddpkg**) dpkg
   - [x] **"*"** otdm package list
   - [x] **"app"** get package details
   - [ ] install package
   - [ ] uninstall package

 - [x] (**-dfs**) file system
   - [x] read file / directory
   - [x] write to file
   - [x] make directory

 - [x] (**-osType**) recognize os
   - [x] termux 117
   - [x] ubuntu 22.04 and *.*

 - [x] Grafana:
   - [x] (**-dganById**) annotations
   - [x] (**-dgdbByUid**) dashboards by uid
   - [x] datasources by uid

 - [x] Node-red:
   - [x] (**-dnrfByUid**) flow(s)
   - [ ] (**-dnrsfByUid**) subflow(s)

 - [x] Internal cliper

-- [ ] (**-serviceIt**) internal utility service system [`http`|`mqtt`|....]  (working on ....)
+- [ ] (**-serviceIt**) internal utility service system [link...](otdm_serviceIt_README.md)(working on ....)

 - [x] (**-webCmdSubProcess**) Shell command wraper to mqtt / webSocket
   - [x] with live stdio and stdout to mqtt :)

 - [x] Makes backups of (**-mkbp**):
   - [x] ds|gdsuid|gdsid|gdsname|gdhs|gdhuid|gdhid|gdhname|*

 - [x] Deb files:
   - [x] pre deploy actions
   - [x] build .deb
   - [x] deploy .deb to repository
   - [x] update repository

 ---

 **Home directory:** /data/data/com.termux/files/

-Yes.
-It's there to have any chance for me to have it working on android :).
-If you use otdm-tool on different platform then termux it's Cool !

-I'm using it on ubuntu and it's fine.
-Main part is in python3 so it's makin not so big differenc wher it's running.
-But it **expect from you to have:** python3, pip, jq
+The directory path looks like this so that otdm-tool could also run on android using Termux.
+If you use otdm-tool on a different platform (I use it on Ubuntu) you do not need Termux but the path will still look like this for consistency.

 **Config file:** /data/data/com.termux/files/home/.otdm/config.json

-Some info for drivers and what to use as a defoults.
+Some info for drivers and what to use as a default.
 If you use otdm-tools by installing otdm-installer-dummy This is a place where you need to set up ip, ports and other setting to mache your system.
 Setting for Node-red, grafana, mysql.
 If you don't have some of those services on your system ma by you have access to it on different machine?
 Set it up in this file.

 ---

-### Idea of otdmDriverProto.py
+### the concept of otdmDriverProto.py

 It's a definition of a universal driver.
-Can have:
+It can have:

 - name - keyWord